-Danish-born Stig Åvall Severinsen is a four-time world freediving champion and holder of multiple Guinness World Records.
+Danish-born Stig Åvall Severinsen is a 4x world freediving champion and holder of multiple Guinness World Records.
 Author of the best selling book “Breatheology – The Art Of Conscious Breathing”

 Severinsen has a degree in biology and a Ph.D. in medicine.
 He began experimenting with holding his breath as a child at the bottom of his parents’ pool.
 He started swimming at the age of 6 and was awarded National Champion four years in a row at 9, 10, 11 and 12.
 From 1993 – 2003 he played underwater rugby and was a member of the Danish national team.
 During university studies in Barcelona, Spain in 1998 – 1999, he played underwater hockey on the Spanish national team.
 A fascination with long breath holds underwater drew him to the world of free diving.
 In 2010 he founded Breatheology – an online platform teaching optimal health and performance via breathing, breath holding, and mental training techniques.